Medical School Interview · Jan. 28, 2019

 Many great physicians and philosophers, such as Hippocrates, Aristotle and Immanuel Kant have tried to define such a framework.
 Most Western medicine follows the “four principles” approach, put forward by Tom Beauchamp and James Childress in their book “Principles of biomedical ethics”.
 This is popularly becoming known as principlism.

-This system of ethics follows four main principles, which can be applied to biomedical ethics: Autonomy, Beneficence, Non-maleficence and Justice.
+This system of ethics follows four main principles, or four pillars of medical ethics, which can be applied to biomedical ethics: Autonomy, Beneficence, Non-maleficence and Justice.

 This ethical principle of autonomy relates to the patient's right to choose.
 It comes from the Greek language and literally means self-rule or self-governance.
 It is a concept that is relatively modern and until recently, there was often a paternalistic doctor-patient relationship, with “the doctor knows best” mentality and patients putting their lives in their doctor’s hands.
 Some of your patients still often ask for this approach and will ask you to make the decision, so we must be careful to make sure we respect their autonomy.